yonat/StepProgressView/README.md

 # StepProgressView
-Step-by-step progress view to visualize processes that advance in stages.
-Provides a more detailed replacement for UIActivityIndicatorView and UIProgressView.
+Step-by-step progress view with labels and shapes.
+A good replacement for UIActivityIndicatorView and UIProgressView.

 <p align="center">
 <img src="screenshots/blue.gif">